Topological phase transitions with SO(4) symmetry in (2+1)d interacting Dirac fermions

 Timely developments in quantum Monte Carlo (QMC) techniques offer an opportunity to address this question: rather than simulating an explicit interaction between fermions, one can instead introduce bosonic fields that mediate fermion interaction.
-The key insight is that the form and behavior of these fields need not be limited to what would arise from a Hubbard-Stratonovich decomposition of explicit fermion interaction terms.
+The key insight is that the form of these fields need not be limited to what would arise from a Hubbard-Stratonovich decomposition of explicit fermion interactions.
 One interesting direction is to endow the bosonic degrees of freedom with quantum dynamics of their own, such that they can be tuned through a quantum critical point (QCP).
-Examples of this approach include QMC studies of fermions in two dimensions coupled to nematic~\cite{Schattner2015a}, antiferromagnetic~\cite{Berg12,Schattner2015b,Gerlach2016} or Ising fluctuations \cite{Assaad16,Gazit16}, which have revealed interesting features of metallic QCP as well as realizations of deconfined phases and phase transitions.
+Examples of this approach include QMC studies of fermions in 2d coupled to nematic~\cite{Schattner2015a,Lederer2016}, antiferromagnetic~\cite{Berg12,Schattner2015b,Gerlach2016}, or Ising gauge fluctuations \cite{Assaad16,Gazit16}, which have revealed interesting features of metallic QCP as well as realizations of deconfined phases.

-In this Letter, we consider a system of Dirac fermions on the square lattice, coupled to Ising gauge spins that decorate the nearest-neighbor links.
+In this paper, we consider a system of Dirac fermions on the square lattice, coupled to Ising spins that decorate the nearest-neighbor links.
 Ordering of the Ising spins breaks the underlying $C_{4v}$ symmetry and allows for anisotropic velocity renormalization of the Dirac points.
-We discover a first-order interaction-driven topological phase transition, at which collective bosonic fluctuations with SO(4) symmetry comprised of Dirac fermions are apparent.
+We discover a first-order, interaction-driven topological phase transition, at which collective bosonic fluctuations with SO(4) symmetry comprised of Dirac fermions manifest.
 Across the transition, the bulk topological index, associated with the topological Dirac semimetal, flips its value and thereby shifts the momentum of the topologically protected edge states in the projected 1D Brillouin zone (BZ).
-Upon further increasing the transverse field and/or coupling, the second-order phase boundary of the Ising ordering merges with the topological phase transition into a first-order transition line.
+Upon further increase of the transverse field and/or coupling, the second-order phase boundary of the Ising ordering merges with the topological phase transition into a first-order transition line.